Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong, but the misinformed clues provide enough ambiguity to make it a reasonable challenge.
-The fake clues are designed to push the player away from the correct answer.
+**Reasoning:** The informed clues are specific enough to guide the player to the answer, but the misinformed and fake clues add enough ambiguity and misdirection to make the game challenging but not impossible.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.3/5
+**Overall Quality Score:** 3.7/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Minor issues noted
+- None identified

 **Priority Actions:**
 1. Minor length adjustments